dmead28/DMLib/README.md

 #dmlib core
 dmlib.core.js contains a refined version of DMElement and OOP methods.

-#index.htlm
+#index.html and testPage.html
 Documentation that I am working on.
-Needs much refining (working copy)
+Needs much refining (working copy). testPage.html is what I use to test features as I add them.
+It does not have much in terms of documentation, but is more accurate and updated.

 #DMElement (old version)
 The other files are mainly shortcuts to specific DMElements like: DMButton, DMImage, etc.